GSO-soslab/msis_pcl/README.md

 # msis_pcl
-A ros node (both roscpp and rospy) that converts stonefish msis image or a ping360 echo message to PointCloud2 msg.
+A rclcpp node that converts stonefish msis image or a ping360 echo message to PointCloud2 msg.

 ## Subscribes To
 ```sensor_msgs/Image``` if using Stonefish <br>